Angelina Pivarnick: Personal life

 On January 12, 2018, Pivarnick became engaged to Chris Larangeira after a year of dating.
 They married on November 20, 2019.
 In February 2022, Larangeira filed for divorce after two years of marriage citing irreconcilable differences.
 On an April 2023 episode of Jersey Shore: Family Vacation, it was announced that she is engaged to Vinny Tortorella.
 On January 30, 2025, Pivarnick and Tortorella called off their engagement amidst accusations that he was cheating on her.
+On May 15, 2026, Pivarnick announced that she is pregnant with her first child.
+On May 29, 2026, she revealed that she suffered a miscarriage, two weeks after announcing her pregnancy.

 Pivarnick is a registered emergency medical technician and worked for the FDNY in Staten Island.
 In 2020, she settled a lawsuit against a lieutenant of hers whom she accused of sexual harassment.